Healthcare & Insurance

 Substance abuse, more appropriately referred to as substance use disorder (SUD), is a chronic condition that causes physical ailments and devastating mental health concerns.
 It is one of the most complex conditions because it often involves co-occurring disorders, the physical dependency of substance abuse, and the underlying mental health concerns, such as depression, trauma, and anxiety.

-Substance abuse clinical trials aim to gather information, create insights, and offer solutions for the underlying cause of this condition.
+Substance abuse clinical trials aim to gather information, generate insights, and develop solutions to the underlying causes of this condition.
 There is no cure for SUDs, but substance use disorder clinical trials aim to provide people with solutions to live a life free from the constant threat of substances.
+They extend the potential for drug treatment and recovery’s traditional methods.

 If you’re considering drug addiction clinical trials for yourself or for a close family member, there are paid substance abuse research studies underway at a variety of hospitals and medical research centers.
 Let’s provide some insight now into this condition and the current options available to you.